nushell/nushell.github.io/book/commands/g.md

 ---
 title: g
-version: 0.66.1
+version: 0.67.0
 usage: |
-  Switch to a given shell.
+  Switch to a given shell, or list all shells if no given shell number.
 ---

 # <code>{{ $frontmatter.title }}</code>